-I am an Assistant Professor in the Department of Computer Science at Iowa State University, where I also serve as the director of the Autonomous Systems Laboratory.
-In addition to my academic role, I hold a Visiting Academic position with Amazon Robotics.
+I am an Associate Professor in the Department of Computer Science at Iowa State University, where I direct the Autonomous Systems Laboratory.
+I am also an Amazon Scholar with Amazon Robotics.
 I received a Ph.D. in Mechanical Engineering from the California Institute of Technology in 2010 under the supervision of Prof. Richard Murray.

-A significant portion of my career has been devoted to the development of autonomous vehicles, both in academia and industry settings.
-In particular, I was a principal research scientist and led the planning team at nuTonomy (now Hyundai-Aptiv Autonomous Driving Joint Venture).
+My career has spanned both academia and industry.
+In particular, I was a principal research scientist and led the planning team at nuTonomy (now Motional).
 As one of the earliest employees, I was heavily involved in the whole software development and release process, from design (interfaces and modules) to implementation (C++ and python), testing, evaluation, and deployment.
 My work focused on planning, decision making, control, behavior specification, and validation of autonomous vehicles.
 I also led the Systems Team for Team Caltech in the 2007 DARPA Urban Challenge during my Ph.D.

 Ph.D. in Mechanical Engineering, 2010